mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:21:34 Both of them are good examples of how to do both.

-00:21:36 and I, I like some of the newer stuff is using pie test with parameterization, but it's
+00:21:36 and I like some of the newer stuff is using pie test with parameterization, but it's

 00:21:41 good.